kalyaniyaganti9/JURASSIC_EXPERIENCE/README.md

 5. To launch the react app run this command form ReactTour directory from command line.
     * Command : **node DevProxy**
     * Command : **npm install -g parcel-bundler**
-    If any warning to like  Please, upgrade your dependencies to the actual version of core-js@3 displays execute the command below.
+    If warning like  - Please, upgrade your dependencies to the actual version of core-js@3 displays execute the command below.
     * Command : **npm install --save core-js@^3**
     Now install the parcel-bundler after upgrade and run devproxy.
 6. Now launch the app with  Link: [URL for React APP](http://localhost:1234/) from chrome or firefox.